Interest rates are low and seem likely to remain low for some time. It is something we all may have to accept.

 The relationship between interest rates and bond yields

-A recent global survey of individual investors conducted by NATIXIS Investment Managers found that many do not understand how rate movements affect their fixed income investments.
+A 2019 global survey of individual investors conducted by NATIXIS Investment Managers found that many do not understand how rate movements affect their fixed income investments.
 Only 3% of respondents fully understood the relationship between bonds and interest rates.
 This is significant because of the 77% who invested in bonds, 54% do so to generate income.

 Have you adjusted your expectations accordingly?